-- An individual teacher's reputation is founded on the reputation of and public confidence in the profession, so this strategic direction is interdependent with the previous strategic direction. - " Hallmarks of the profession in Alberta include the Code of Professional Conduct, continuous learning, research and a defined knowledge base (learning sciences). - Teachers who model the hallmarks of the profession and are actively engaged in the profession, individually and collectively, send an unambiguous message to the public and partners.
+- An individual teacher's reputation is founded on the reputation of and public confidence in the profession, so this strategic direction is interdependent with the previous strategic direction. - Hallmarks of a profession in Alberta include a code of professional conduct, continuous learning, research, a defined knowledge base (learning sciences) and standards of professional practice. - Teachers who model the hallmarks of the profession and are actively engaged in the profession, individually and collectively, send an unambiguous message to the public and partners.
 They support the ongoing resilience and trusted relationship with the public.
-Members send a compelling message about the importance of public education to the future of Alberta and share factual information about schools, learning, professional standards and the need to ensure that all students have a good learning environment. - The ATA's role in recruitment and professional standards supports the sustainability and resilience of the profession. - The ATA's legislated assurance functions and communication about the rigour of the process support continued trust in the profession and in individual teachers.
+Members send a compelling message about the importance of public education to the future of Alberta and share factual information about schools, learning, professional standards and the need to ensure that all students have a good learning environment. - The ATA's role in recruitment and professional standards supports the sustainability and resilience of the profession. - The ATA's assurance functions and communication about the rigour of the process support continued trust in the profession and in individual teachers.